Swarooparani-Balgari/data-analyst-tasks/task-05-stock-analysis/README.md

 - Mouse has the highest stock quantity amongst all products
 - Mouse is the top-performing product
 - Electronics has dominated the other category StockTurnover
-- WH1 WareHouse quantity has to be increased to improve the business faster
+- WH1 WareHouse stock quantity has to be increased to improve the business faster

 ## Files Included
 -